PawelMurdzek/esp-idf/README.md

 * [中文版](./README_CN.md)

-ESP-IDF is the development framework for Espressif SoCs supported on Windows, Linux and macOS.
+(PM-SVANTEK WORKING COPY)ESP-IDF is the development framework for Espressif SoCs supported on Windows, Linux and macOS.

 # ESP-IDF Release Support Schedule